-Senate passes $2.2 trillion coronavirus stimulus bill in unanimous vote
+Senate passes coronavirus stimulus bill in unanimous vote

-The Senate passed the $2.2 trillion emergency stimulus package to assist the overly stressed health-care system and tumbling economy Wednesday night.
+The Senate passed the $2.2 trillion emergency stimulus package to assist the overly stressed healthcare system and tumbling economy Wednesday night.

 The bipartisan deal passed on a 96-0 vote.